philipversteeg/validation-yeast/README.md

 # Predicting and validating causal effects from microarraydata.

 ## Install
+Warning: work in progress, not yet fully installable!

-Run install.sh to setup all required R and Python-2.7 packages.
+Run install.sh to setup all required R and Python-2.7 packages, download all data and preprocess it.

 ## Organization
 * code -- package with prediction and validation code